13 min read

 That's where it begins.
 One story at a time.
 One moment of connection at a time.
 Building a foundation of faith that, inshaaAllah, will last them their entire lives.

 These Islamic stories for kids are your heritage.
-They're your children's heritage.
+They're your kids' heritage.
 They've been passed down for over 1,400 years because they matter.
-Because they change hearts.
-Because they build believers.
+They change hearts.
+They build believers.

-May Allah make our children among those who love His Book and follow the example of His prophets.
+May Allah make our kids among those who love His Book and follow the example of His prophets.
 Ameen. 💚

 You might also enjoy